 - Advise businesses and individuals on environmental compliance issues.

-- Serves as Belmont, Ipswich and Wrentham town counsel.
-Previously represented Norfolk.
+- Serves as Belmont, Ipswich, Wrentham and Bedford town counsel.

 - Counsel cities and towns on a full range of municipal issues, including: